The Global Magnitsky

 The United States was the first to impose these targeted sanctions with the passage of the Sergei Magnitsky Rule of Law Accountability Act in 2012 which solely targets Russian nationals.
 This was then followed by the Global Magnitsky Human Rights Accountability Act in 2016 which allows the U.S. government to sanction foreigners implicated in human rights abuses anywhere in the world.

-Since then, Canada, the United Kingdom, the Baltic states, the European Union and most recently Australia have passed their own versions of the Magnitsky Act.
-Mr. Browder is currently working to have similar legislation passed in other countries worldwide including New Zealand and Japan, to name a few.
+Since then, Canada, the United Kingdom, the Baltic states and the European Union have passed their own versions of the Magnitsky Act.
+Mr. Browder is currently working to have similar legislation passed in other countries worldwide including Australia, New Zealand and Japan, to name a few.

 For more information about Sergei Magnitsky’s story please visit: https://www.russian-